Asthall Manor Kitchen Garden

 Finding a fair, resilient and sustainable way to grow local, healthy food is of great importance in these times of increasing social and environmental disruption.
 We are committed to developing a model that provides nutritious and affordable food to local residents, while also allowing people greater access to land and food-growing knowledge along with the physical, social and psychological benefits these bring.

-Achieving this also requires the due respect and nurturing of the tapestry of beneficial microbes, plants, insects and animals that support and bring balance to a healthy and thriving local ecosystem.
+Achieving this also requires giving due respect to, sharing the space with, and nurturing the tapestry of beneficial microbes, plants, insects and animals that support and bring balance to a healthy and thriving local ecosystem.
+We do this by using Organic methods and by following Permaculture Ethics and Principles.

-We are currently trialing a ‘Community Supported Agriculture’ model originally developed in post World War Two Japan, where our customers commit to supporting us over a month / season / year and thus get to share in the rewards of the bountiful annual crop gluts while also sharing the risks of the seasonal dearths or failures.
-This offers a net good deal to our customers and stability to us, the Asthall Crop Share growers.
+Asthall Crop Share is a small-scale hyper-local version of the ‘Community Supported Agriculture’ model originally developed in post-World War Two Japan.
+Customers commit to supporting us with a fixed monthly or annual payment, in return receiving a share of each week’s fresh harvest, including the rewards of the bountiful annual crop gluts while also sharing the risks of any seasonal dearth or crop failures.
+This direct relationship offers a net good deal to our customers and offers stability to us, the Asthall Crop Share growers.

-We are currently trialing ten weekly ‘Crop Shares’ to local customers, for collection from the kitchen garden.
-We are looking to expand this offer, later this year.
+We are currently providing ten weekly ‘Crop Shares’ to local customers, for collection from the kitchen garden.
+We are looking to expand this offer, as we develop both our and the land’s capacity.

 Each share currently costs a flat £7 per week for which we growers aim to provide a minimum of: